Get started with Azure Automation State Configuration

 • Failed - This status is displayed when an error occurs while applying one or more configurations on a node.

-• Not compliant - This status is displayed when drift occurs on a node and it requires a close review if it is systematic.
+• Not compliant - This status is displayed when drift occurs on a node and it requires a close review.

-• Unresponsive - This status is displayed when a node has not been checked in for more than 24 hours.
+• Unresponsive - This status is displayed when a node hasn't been checked in for more than 24 hours.

-• Pending - This status is displayed when a node has a new configuration to apply and the pull server is awaiting node check in.
+• Pending - This status is displayed when a node has a new configuration to apply and the pull server is waiting for the node to check in.

 • In progress - This status is displayed when a node applies configuration, and the pull server is awaiting status.